krishnanlab/teaching/2021-spring_compbio/README.md

     - Glossary
 3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.

-There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2020-spring_compbio#project-deadlines) throughout the course that will help you stay on track, enabling you to complete a substantial project.
+There are **ten [project milestones](https://github.com/krishnanlab/teaching/tree/master/2021-spring_compbio#project-deadlines)** throughout the course that will help you stay on track, enabling you to complete a substantial project.

 1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.
-Project profile due **Wed, Jan 15**.
+Project profile due **Fri, Jan 22**.

 2. Discuss with Arjun (and any other PI) and read recent papers.
 Briefly describe project ideas.
-Project topic due **Fri, Jan 31**.
+Project topic due **Fri, Jan 29**.

 3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).
-Project pre-proposal due **Fri, Feb 07**.
+Project pre-proposal due **Fri, Feb 05**.

 4. Write full proposal.
-Project proposal due **Wed, Feb 19**.
+Project proposal due **Fri, Feb 19**.
     - Length: 5-pages (incl. figures & ref; sections listed below)
     - Sections:
         - *Background, goals, & significance* (what is the problem you are hoping to address; what is the current approach & its limitations; what will you do & why is it likely to succeed; if successful, what is the broader impact)